us4useu/us4r-lite-user-docs/docs/content/first-use.md

 The 120/230VAC power socket used to power the us4R-lite™ must be equipped with a protective earth wire.
 It is imperative to ensure that the electrical system provides the fire protection required for the class I devices.
 ::: -->

+User should use the power adapter delivered with the **us4R-lite™** system, and connect it to the device as shown in the figure ({numref}`us4r-lite-pcie-power-rl-2024`)

 A loss of mains power during operation will result in an immediate shutdown of the device.
 The us4R-lite™ will enter standby mode once the mains power is restored.
 ON/OFF button must be pressed to power the us4R-lite™ back on.
 After power on the host PC must be restarted to restore the communication with the system.

 :::{Caution}